demisto/content/Packs/IPQualityScore/Integrations/IPQualityScore/README.md

 #### Aquiring an API key

 1. Go to https://www.ipqualityscore.com/create-account and register for an account.
+Accounts are free and come with 5,000 API lookups each month.
+Additional lookups can be purchased one time or on a monthly basis.
 2. Once you've registered, login then go to https://www.ipqualityscore.com/documentation/proxy-detection/overview and your API key will be listed under the "Private Key" subheading.